diliphebballi/Disaster_Response_Pipeline/README.md

 # Instructions

-1) Navigate to the data folder and run following command: python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+1) Navigate to the data folder and run following command: "python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db"
 This takes the 2 files disaster_messages.csv and disaster_categories.csv as inputs and creates a database DisasterResponse.db
-2) Navigate to the model folder and run the following command: python train_classifier.py ../data/DisasterResponse.db classifier.pkl
+2) Navigate to the model folder and run the following command: "python train_classifier.py ../data/DisasterResponse.db classifier.pkl"
 This takes the database table as input and outputs a pickle file.
-3) Navigate to the app folder and run the following command: python run.py This will run the API which takes the message from user and classify the message.
+3) Navigate to the app folder and run the following command: "python run.py" This will run the API which takes the message from user and classify the message.

 # Acknowledgement